-All updated home AC units have R410a, also known as Puron.
+All updated home AC units in Albany have R410a, also known as Puron.
 But this refrigerant will subsequently be discontinued.
-This is a result of a sustained concentration on restricting compounds known to affect the environment.
+This is a result of a sustained concentration on restricting compounds known to negatively affect the environment.

 To learn the “why” that causes cooling rules, it helps to put it into perspective.
 Two-thirds of the 128.5 million houses in the U.S. have cooling systems, according to the U.S. Department of Energy.